-Injury management consultants are facilitators who assist insurers, employers, workers and nominated treating doctors in overcoming barriers to complex return to work and injury management situations.
+Injury management consultants are SIRA-approved registered medical practitioners (doctors) experienced in occupational injury and workplace-based rehabilitation.
+They help insurers, employers, workers and their doctors overcome complex return to work and injury management barriers.

 - complexity of injury or workplace environment

-- perceived conflict between the nominated treating doctor's recommendations and the workplace requirements
+- perceived conflict between the doctor's recommendations and the workplace requirements

 - unexplained changes in work capacity

 - disagreement regarding the suitable work offered to a worker

 - the worker is not upgrading at work.

 An injury management consultant does not comment on:

 - the appropriateness of treatment

 In your role, you will assess the nature of the problem and attempt to mediate a solution through discussions with the doctor, worker, other service providers (if involved) and the employer.